krzemienski/awesome-from-stars/README.md

 * [mvallim/live-custom-ubuntu-from-scratch](https://github.com/mvallim/live-custom-ubuntu-from-scratch): This procedure shows how to create a bootable and installable Ubuntu Live (along with the automatic hardware detection and configuration) from scratch.
 * [unifiedstreaming/live-demo-cmaf](https://github.com/unifiedstreaming/live-demo-cmaf): Live Demo using Live Media Ingest (Interface1)
 * [AwakeningSV/live-infrastructure](https://github.com/AwakeningSV/live-infrastructure): Live video transcoding infrastructure
+* [ustoopia/Live-stream-server-portable-Windows-Nginx-RTMP-HLS-Dash](https://github.com/ustoopia/Live-stream-server-portable-Windows-Nginx-RTMP-HLS-Dash): This zip file will allow you to start live-streaming in a matter of minutes!
+Unzip it to any location, preferably a USB drive
 * [aws-solutions/live-streaming-on-aws](https://github.com/aws-solutions/live-streaming-on-aws): The live stream solution is a reference deployment that demonstrates how to deliver highly available live streaming video through an integrated workflow between Elemental Cloud and AWS.
 * [aws-solutions/live-streaming-on-aws-with-amazon-s3](https://github.com/aws-solutions/live-streaming-on-aws-with-amazon-s3): Live streaming on AWS with Amazon S3 automatically configures AWS Elemental MediaLive, Amazon S3 and Amazon CloudFront to ingest, encode, package and deliver a single source live stream through the AWS Cloud.
 The Solution provides 3 Encoding profiles to support 1080p through 288p HTTP live streaming (HLS) outputs.
 * [scribd/LiveCollections](https://github.com/scribd/LiveCollections): Automatically perform UITableView and UICollectionView animations between two sets of immutable data.
 It supports generic data types and is fully thread-safe.